Useful Guidance

 Published 10 July 2020

-From: Department for Environment, Food & Rural Affairs, Government Digital Service, Department for International Trade, Department for Business, Energy & Industrial Strategy, Foreign & Commonwealth Office, Centre for Environment, Fisheries and Aquaculture Science, Marine Management Organisation, Environment Agency, Export Control Joint Unit, and Animal and Plant Health AgencyLicences, certificates and special rules for taking goods out of the UK from 1 January 2021.
+From: Department for Environment, Food & Rural Affairs, Government Digital Service, Department for International Trade, Department for Business, Energy & Industrial Strategy, Foreign & Commonwealth Office, Centre for Environment, Fisheries and Aquaculture Science, Marine Management Organisation, Environment Agency, Export Control Joint Unit, and Animal and Plant Health AgencyLicences, certificates and special rules for taking goods out of the UK from 1 January 2021.You’ll need to get a licence or certificate to export some types of goods from the UK.

 Animals, plants, food and agricultural products